Todd Hazelwood: World Time Attack Challenge

-Todd made his debut in time attack racing at the 2025 World Time Attack Challenge with Tanuki Racing.
-Driving at Sydney Motorsport Park with the #5 Tanuki Racing Nissan Silvia S13 time attack car, Todd suffered some setbacks on the Thursday practice day when the car presented with gear shift pressure pump issues.
-The team managed to temporarily mend the car and with limited seat time, Todd managed to post a 1:21.093 on the Friday session which put him firmly at the top of the leaderboard.
-On Saturday morning, Todd had already managed to improve on his previous lap time, bringing it down to a 1:19.365.
-However, during the superlap shootout session at night, Todd managed to post a personal best time for the Tanuki Racing Nissan Silvia by posting a 1:18.169 and claiming the outright fastest lap time for the 2025 event.
+Hazelwood made his debut in time attack racing at the 2025 World Time Attack Challenge with Tanuki Racing.
+Driving at Sydney Motorsport Park with the #5 Tanuki Racing Nissan Silvia S13 time attack car, he suffered some setbacks on the Thursday practice day when the car presented with gear shift pressure pump issues.
+The team managed to temporarily mend the car and with limited seat time, Hazelwood managed to post a 1:21.093 on the Friday session which put him firmly at the top of the leaderboard.
+On Saturday morning, he had already managed to improve on his previous lap time, bringing it down to a 1:19.365.
+However, during the superlap shootout session at night, he managed to post a personal best time for the Tanuki Racing Nissan Silvia by posting a 1:18.169 and claiming the outright fastest lap time for the 2025 event.

+He repeated this in the 2026 event running for Tanuki Racing in the Nissan Silvia S13 again.
+Winning the rain effected event for the second time setting a 1m19.303s lap.